djedkare/problems/README.md

 But in turn, when the values in a list literal with more than one element include anonymous function literals (not necessarily at the top level - the type of `cases` above is `test list`!), they need to be wrapped in brackets.

 ## Automatic Code Formatting
 It's not enough to have `ocamlformat ocamlformat-rpc ocaml-lsp-server` in the switch.
 They will only do their work if there is a `.ocamlformat` file in the project directory.
-Easy to overlook as it is a dotfile, and thus hidden.
+Easy to overlook as `.ocamlformat` is hidden by default, being a dotfile.

 ## Pretty Printing
 ... is still tedious to me.
 Thus far, in the small test cases I've written, I've not yet needed the extra control over formatting that `Format`/`Fmt` give me compared to Haskell's `Show` instances.
 Building default, "`Show`-like" instances such as